gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 form, just one expression is specified, whose value must increase or decrease on each iteration of the loop.

-In a more complex form, multiple arguments can be given which are intepreted in a nesting lexicographic manner.
+In a more complex form, multiple arguments can be given which are interpreted in a nesting lexicographic manner.
 For example:

 .. code-block:: ada